leec94/cissp-notes/2024/domain_notes/3-sec-arch-eng.md

 - trusted platform module (TPM): hardware encryption to typical computers
   - binding: data is encrypted in such a way that it's bound to a specific TPM's hardware and software config
     - TPM creating keys called endorsement keys and encrypting them so only TPM can be used for decryption
+  - sealing: encrypting data for a system's specific hardware and software config and storing it on TPM. one step beyond binding
+    - creating a bound key associated with certain computer configs.
+This key can only be unbound when the configs match the values at the time the key was created
-  - sealing: crypto operation that involves encrypting data, but not tied to TPM's state or config. only allows data to be decrypted in certain conditions such as after user authentication or in the presence of certain software
+    - crypto operation that involves encrypting data, but not tied to TPM's state or config. only allows data to be decrypted in certain conditions such as after user authentication or in the presence of certain software
     - creating a bound key that is also associated with certain computer config settings and parameters
 - self-encrypting drive (SED): performs encryption automatically
 - basic input/output system (BIOS): lightweight operating system stored in firmware that provides the basic functionality necessary to load the full operating system from disk